christianalfoni/EmptyBox/drafts/2015_05_12_Cerebral-developer-preview.md

 export default addListItem;
 ```
 You get state from the cerebral using the `.get()` method.
 This takes a path, either a string or an array.
 As stated earlier these values are immutable, but you can easily make a mutable copy by running a `.toJS()` method on them.

+You can also watch an introduction video of this, which shows the workflow using the debugger: [Cerebral - Building your first app](https://www.youtube.com/watch?v=ZG1omJek6SY).

 ## Complex state handling
 So far Cerebral does not really bring much to the table other than a fancy debugger.
 Where it really starts to shine though is getting into complex state handling and asynchronous state handling.